 Vanessa Gray, BA, Cert.
 ConRes. is a front line conflict resolution practitioner with over 14 years of mediation and instructional experience.
 She provides conflict engagement processes such as conflict coaching, third party facilitation, and assistance with harassment investigations at the organizational level.
 As an instructor, Vanessa’s engaging and practical approach connects with audiences large and small.
 Vanessa has provided intervention services to both public and private sector organizations, sport at the national level, the family courts, Restorative Justice, parent-teen mediation, and schools throughout the lower mainland.

 Kent Highnam, Cert.
 ConRes., BA, MA, is an international educator and speaker with a background in international and public relations with the United Nations and the International Committee of the Red Cross.
-He has worked in public and private organizations as an educator, facilitator and practitioner in collaborative, interest-based processes in both English and French.
-As Program Director of JIBC's School of Health and Community Social Justice, Kent also has extensive experience in human resources and labour relations issues.
+His work in public and private organizations, and in indigenous communities, includes education, mediation, facilitation and coaching in both English and French, to assist individuals and groups find meaning, purpose and compassion for themselves and others.
+As Dean of JIBC's School of Health, Community and Social Justice, Kent has extensive experience in educational leadership, labour relations, and social justice issues.
 He directs and teaches for the Centre for Conflict Resolution, the Centre for Leadership and also teaches for JIBC’s Law Enforcement Studies Diploma.

 Stacey Holloway, Cert.
 ConRes., B.Sc.N., is an acknowledged and skilled interventionist in the fields of human relations and organizational development.
 She focuses on assisting people and organizations as they create and navigate change.
 Her work includes planning for strategic change management, organizational assessment, and analysis, developing people through training and coaching, intervention including mediation and facilitation, and keynote speaking.
-Stacey is the author of a comprehensive high school resource entitled Interpersonal Conflict Resolution Skills for Youth.
+She delivers a range of workshops with content related to individual and team skill development and organization development.

-Darrin Hotte, MDiv, Cert.
+Darrin Hotte, BA, MDiv, Cert.
 ConRes., FMC Cert.
-CFM, FEA has over 30 years of leadership experience and specialized training in the areas of conflict, complex family systems, and relationships.
-He is passionate about building, restoring, and preserving health within families, communities, faith-based groups, and other organizations.
-The focus of his mediation practice is Separation/Divorce, Family Business, and speaking/training, and has mediated, facilitated, or coached over 800 family and civil disputes.
-Darrin holds a certificate in Family Mediation (Justice Institute of BC) and Family Enterprise (Institute of Family Enterprise Advisors) as well as a BA in Psychology/Sociology (Concordia College) and a Master of Divinity (Regent College).
-Darrin is married with two children and resides in the North Shore.
+CFM, RRM, FEA has over 35 years of experience and specialized training in the areas of conflict, leadership, complex family systems, and relationships.
+He is passionate about building, restoring, and preserving health within families, communities, faith-based groups and other organizations.
+The focus of his mediation practice is Separation/Divorce, Family Business, and speaking/training, and has mediated, facilitated, or coached in over 800 family and civil disputes.
+Engaging learners on the topics of de-escalation, conflict and negotiation at places like the Justice Institute of BC and the Beedie School of Business (SFU), he is a sought after trainer and public speaker.
+Darrin holds a certificate in Family Mediation (Justice Institute of BC) and Family Enterprise (Institute of Family Enterprise Advisors) as well as a BA in Psychology/Sociology (Concordia College) and an MDiv (Regent College).
+Darrin is married with two children, is an occasional jazz drummer and is an active Firefighter with Lions Bay Fire Rescue.

 Paula Kueng, B.A., LL.M (ADR) has practiced in the field of conflict resolution since 2003.
 The first five years of her career were spent mediating family separation and the subsequent years have been spent mediating workplace disputes.
 In 2012 she became a faculty member at JIBC when she took on the roles of coach and instructor in the Conflict Resolution Program.
 She finds working with people in conflict a privilege and one that has taught her much about the capacity we have to come together in trying circumstances.
 When Paula is not at work she is at home with her partner and their young family.

-Graham McDonald, Cert ConRes, is a retired mediator who has taught and coached the JIBC Conflict Resolution curriculum since 2003 in the Yukon, and since 2011 in Victoria.
-He entered the conflict resolution field after 25 years of experience in roles in and around government entities in the Yukon: Acting Chief of Staff to Yukon Government Leader; Executive Assistant to several Cabinet Ministers, Executive Director to the Yukon Fish and Wildlife Management Board; consultant to First Nations governments; and contract investigator and mediator for the office of the Yukon Ombudsman and Protection of privacy Commissioner.
+Graham McDonald, Cert.
+ConRes, is a retired mediator who has taught and coached the JIBC Conflict Resolution curriculum since 2003 in the Yukon, and since 2011 in Victoria.
+He entered the conflict resolution field after 25 years of experience in roles in and around government entities in the Yukon: Acting Chief of Staff to Yukon Government Leader; Executive Assistant to several Cabinet Ministers (2 of whom were indigenous), Executive Director to the Yukon Fish and Wildlife Management Board, a Yukon Land Claim co-management body; consultant to First Nations governments; and contract investigator and mediator for the office of the Yukon Ombudsman and Protection of privacy Commissioner.
 In Port Alberni, where he now lives, he has been active in Restorative Justice and property development initiatives.
+He remains active as a conflict coach for JIBC and individuals.

 Julia Menard, MEd, PCC, Cert.
 ConRes specializes in helping to transform organizational conflict into a learning gift.
 She runs her own conflict consulting practice working with teams, leaders and employees in conflict within public and private organizations.
 Julia is the co-author of Hold On To Yourself: How to Stay Cool in Hot Conversations and the Canadian distributor and workshop creator for Mediator in a Box.